thekalinga/books-raw/repo/introduction-to-international-law/05-the-material-sources-of-international-law.md

 [^36/4]: Pub.
 P.C.I.J.
 (1937), Series A/B, Fasc.
 No. 70, pp. 76 _et seq._

 [^36/5]: Pub.
 P.C.I.J.
 (1929), Series A, Nos.
 20--21, pp. 38--9.
 Yet the International
-Court of Justice applied the principle of estoppel or preclusion in the Case concerning the Temple of Preah Vihear, I.C.J.
-Reports, 1962, 6, and also dealt with that principle in the Barcelona Traction Case, Preliminary Objections, I.C.J.
+Court of Justice applied the principle of estoppel or preclusion in the _Case concerning the Temple of Preah Vihear_, I.C.J.
+Reports, 1962, 6, and also dealt with that principle in the _Barcelona Traction Case, Preliminary Objections_, I.C.J.
 Reports, 1964, 6, where however the principle was held not to debar Belgium from proceeding.
 Note also the references to estoppel :---

-    (a) in the  North Sea Continental Shelf Cases, I.C.J: Reports, 1969, 3, at p.
-26, in respect to the question whether a non-party had accepted a treaty provision; and
+    (a) in the  _North Sea Continental Shelf Cases_, I.C.J: Reports, 1969, 3, at p.
+26, in respect
+    to the question whether a non-party had accepted a treaty provision; and

-    (b) in the Argentina-Chile Boundary Arbitration Award (H.M.S.O., 1966), pp. 66-- 68, as to alleged estoppels by reason of representations regarding the course of boundary lines.
+    (b) in the _Argentina-Chile Boundary Arbitration Award_ (H.M.S.O., 1966), pp. 66--
+    68, as to alleged estoppels by reason of representations regarding the course of boundary lines.